 In the 2001 Copa América tournament, Colombia set a record of not just being undefeated but not conceding any goal and winning each and every match.
 Roller skates are also quite big in Colombia and their national team is the team to beat in the World Roller Speed Skating Championships.
 Baseball is another game where Colombians are known for with names like Edgar Renteria and Orlando Renteria.
 Their amateur team was the world champions in 1947 and 1965.

-Colombians are also quite good at boxing, shooting sports, taekwondo, wrestling, cycyling, bowling, judo, athletics, weightlifting as well as motorsports.
+Colombians are also quite good at boxing, shooting sports, taekwondo, baseball, wrestling, cycyling, bowling, judo, athletics, weightlifting as well as motorsports.
 One of their biggest name in motorsport is Juan Pablo Montoya who won 7 Formula One races.

 Below are details of sports, sporting events and sports people related to Colombia.